The Purpose of Zoning

 You can see how complex the zoning has become over the years.
 This level of complexity can make it difficult for people to use their property in an efficient manner.

 If you want to use your property in a way that the current zoning does not allow, one of your options is to try to get it rezoned for the use that you seek.
-However, this option is normally only available when your property is on the edge of a more favorable zone (hence the punny title of this article).

 There are generally two ways to get a property rezoned.
-The first is to make an official application for a zoning change (e.g..
-Pierce County’s Zoning Change application checklist).
+The first is to make an official application for a zoning change (see, e.g. Pierce County’s Zoning Change application checklist).
 While this option can definitely be worth pursuing in certain cases, it may not be the easiest path to success.
 In addition to the general human tendency to avoid admitting error, officials are often reluctant to rezone properties because doing so may constitute illegal preferential treatment known as “spot zoning.”

-The second and more efficient way to get your zoning changed is to lobby to changing the zoning of your whole neighborhood when your local Comprehensive Plan or Community Plan comes up for review (e.g., Tacoma’s Comprehensive Plan).
+The second and more efficient way to get your zoning changed is to lobby to changing the zoning of your whole neighborhood when your local Comprehensive Plan or Community Plan comes up for review (see, e.g. Tacoma’s Comprehensive Plan).
 These plans set out broad development goals across the municipality, designating new growth areas, urban centers, residential areas, and more.

 Municipal councils generally rely on input from citizens and local businesspeople when considering changes to the Comprehensive or Community Plan.
 Therefore, when a plan is up for review, that often presents an opportunity to lobby for a zoning change in your neighborhood.

-Alternatives to rezoning
+Alternatives to Rezoning

 Even if rezoning is off the table, there are other ways to pursue the same goal: